AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/understanding-events/setting-an-event-cap.md

    ![](assets/setting-an-event-cap-3.png)

-1. Click the [!UICONTROL Registration Page] drop-down and select the landing page that will act as your registration page.
+1. Click the [!UICONTROL Registration Page(s)] drop-down and select the landing page that will act as your registration page.

    ![](assets/setting-an-event-cap-4.png)